alirezaniki/KIWISC3/README.md

 # KIWISC3
-A Bash code to link Seiscomp3 and KIWI tools for automatic (Online) source analysis.
+A Bash code to link Seiscomp3 to KIWI tools for automatic (Online) source analysis.

 # Requirements